Jason Allen 15/04/23

 Which is good.
 Most theatres usually have a blanket ban.

-NOTE: Regent’s Park Open Air Theatre’s summer season runs from 13th May – 24th September.
-Tickets start at £20 for the main productions, while tickets for the one-off shows (comedy, cabaret & film screenings) go on sale on 28th April.
+NOTE: Regent’s Park Open Air Theatre’s summer 2023 season runs from 10th May – 3rd September.
+Tickets start at £25 for the main productions.
 You can find out more, and book, at their website right HERE.

 Regent’s Park Open Air Theatre | Inner Circle, Regent’s Park, NW1 4NU